 Where will I be housed on campus for the program?

 On-campus housing is provided as part of the program at no cost to the student.
 Campus housing is at Owen Graduate Hall.
 Accommodations are suitemate style rooms—single rooms with a shared bathroom.
 Suitemates are same-sex in accordance to housing policy.
 Click here for details.

 Is there public transportation on-campus?

-The CATA (Capital Area Transportation Authority) provides public transportation.
+The CATA (Capital Area Transportation Authority) provides public transportation; the cost is not covered by the program.
 Bus routes are scheduled at the perimeter of campus, not on-campus, in the summer months.
 Click here for more information.

 What is the dress code?